Curriculum Leader: Mrs Thackery

 How will I be assessed in Y7 and Y8?

-Within Y7 and Y8 we follow the IMYC curriculum with thematic units such as communication, creativity and resilience.
-Through these themes, you will have regular assessments to test your progress in vital reading, writing and communication skills.
-Your progress is then measured on the Winterhill Steps scale, starting at step 1 and going up to step12.
+a range assessments methods are used to ensure the consolidation of these vital reading, writing and communication skills.
+Your progress is then measured on the Winterhill Steps scale, starting at step 1 and going up to step 12.
 For each assessment, your teacher will give you personalised feedback with time allocated for you to act on this feedback.

 What will I study at GCSE?

-At GCSE, we follow the AQA specification for English Literature and Language studying 5 hours a week, plus P7 sessions in Y11.
-For the GCSE exams, you will study A Christmas Carol, Lord of the Flies and Macbeth as well as 15 poems.
+At GCSE, we follow the AQA specification for English Literature and Language studying 5 hours a week (5.5 in Year 11), plus P5 sessions in Y11.
+For the GCSE exams, you will study A Christmas Carol, Animal Farm and Macbeth as well as 15 poems.
 Each exam is closed book, meaning you will be required to study and learn key quotes for each text.
 Furthermore, we also cover non fiction writing such as news articles from the modern day right back to the 19th century.

 How will I be assessed in Y9 - 11?